 I never thought I’d consider quoting Jean Baudrillard in anything after getting through his book, Simulacra and Simulation, which was a torturous read that could have been merely one chapter in length.
 Nonetheless, Baudrillard makes the interesting point that today’s society moves further into both simulations of real things and also a simulacrum of the truth.
 More and more, things are recycled and remixed to the point where we don’t know what the original is, and we are lost in perceptions of truth and unable to discern what is real anymore.
 Perhaps the best or simplest example of this is seen in The Matrix, where the world is run by machines that copy the reality of what was the real world (which is also a riff on Descartes’ Brain in a Vat experiment).
 Of course, I think most people can somewhat understand what is real and what isn’t, but I feel that since entering Japan (or better still, probably Tokyo and the other major cities… I can’t speak for country areas), this analysis appears most poignant.

-There is an aural assault on the senses.
-Whether that is the giant billboards, music, or shopkeepers – it is no wonder the trains are – simultaneously – the most crowded and quietest place in the city.
-But when you are crammed into these confined spaces, you may take a quick glance over the shoulder of your fellow commuter.
-He is a 40-year-old man playing video games on his phone.
+There is an aural assault on the senses while you’re outside.
+Whether that is the giant billboards, music, or shopkeepers – but it is the trains that are – simultaneously – the most crowded and quietest place in the city.
+You are crammed, literally pushed, into these carriages.
+As the train starts to move, a quick glance over the shoulder of your fellow commuter ss a middle-aged man playing a video game on his phone.
 Screens above the doors show advertisements next to ‘The next stop is…’ screen.
 These advertisements have no volume.
 They are subtitled, yet they always display frighteningly augmented versions of reality.
 The characters in the ads have extremely exaggerated movements and reactions to mundane events (think The Simpsons’ Mr. Sparkle commercial).
 Every once in a while the train driver will break the quiet with an announcement, that is dreadfully plain, without expression.
-Once you’ve broken focus from the screens and look around, you’ll notice a salaryman sleeping while he is hanging onto the rail as the train plods along, half of his face underneath a surgical mask.
+Once you’ve broken focus from the screens and looked around, you’ll notice a salaryman sleeping while he is hanging onto the rail as the train plods along, half of his face underneath a surgical mask.
 Next to him, is another salaryman fast asleep on the seat, wedged between another man and a woman.
-The small, well-dressed Japanese women are buried in a sea of black suits, also facing a screen in the palm of their hand – flicking through Instagram or writing characters on LINE.
+The small, well-dressed Japanese women are buried in a sea of black suits, heads down facing their screens in the palm of their hands – flicking through Instagram or writing hiragana, katana, and kanji characters on LINE.
 (Sidenote: one thing that may come as a surprise when you visit Japan is that men are first, not women, as I have been accustomed to).

 Once you’ve left the train, you are greeted by a short jingle and the sound of birds chirping.